 This post is part of a series of posts about the student research paper CloudRAID.
 The predecessor can be found in Markus Holtermann’s blog.
+The successor can be found in Markus Holtermann’s blog, as well.

 For a better performance regarding the network usage the RESTful API was implemented to support two different compression standards.
 Especially for data that is not stored on the file system using compression algorithms (such as JPEG or PNG image files) the amount of data to be transferred can be reduced drastically.
 Most web servers support the compression algorithms _gzip_29 and _deflate_30.
 Both algorithms are free of patents and therefore part of the Java standard libraries.
 The client software can announce whether it supports a compression algorithm.
 If an HTTP request contains a header field indicating a compression algorithm the request’s body must also be compressed using this algorithm.
 Since there are different understandings of what the “deflate” keyword means the preferred compression algorithm is the gzip option.
 This is – although deflate is standardized by the aforementioned RFC – because “deflate” means in HTTP terms that data that was compressed using deflate is sent with additional zlib headers31.
 But some implementations may expect raw deflate data to be sent32.
 An erroneous handling of the deflate keyword may therefore lead to problems.
 This is the reason why the gzip algorithm should be used.
 The client has four options regarding the compression: